coleifer/walrus/docs/cache.rst

 Cache
 =====

 Walrus provides a simple :py:class:`Cache` implementation that makes use of Redis' key expiration feature.
-The cache can be used to set or retrieve values, and also provides a decorator (:py:meth:`Cache.cached`) for wrapping function or methods.
+The cache can be used to set or retrieve values, and also provides a decorator (:py:meth:`Cache.cached`) for wrapping function.

 Basic usage
 -----------